-I have conferred with the American Legion Americanization Committee, which is a national unit similar to our own committee and from them have received a great deal of valuable information and a number of books and pamphlets which I have turned over to our committee for study.
+I have conferred with the American Legion Americanization Committee, which is a national unit similar to our own committee and from them have received a great deal of valuable information and a of nd pamphlets which I have turned to our committee for study.

 Generally speaking.
 I believe we have not been very successful with our national committees.
-Most committees have been brought into existence to do certain work but with no specific ways or means to carry out the work to be done.
-In some instances it has been because of lack of funds and in others because the committee, being a representative body, has not been able to act as single members to express themselves for the committee, and in this way the committee has been dormant during the entire year, rendering only a report at the national convention with certain suggestions to be carried out by the new members of the committee, who, in turn, make other suggestions to be carried out and by the time the program is complete to carry out the work in mind, either the need for the committee has gone or some new idea has come into existence to take its place.
-I believe the Americanization Committee is of tremendous importance and hope that all possible means to make it an active committee. with the proper funds and means to carry out the necessary work, will be considered at this convention.
+Most committees have been brought not existence to do certain work but with no specific ways or means o carry ou he was done.
+In some it has been because of lack of funds and in others because the committee, being a representative body has the committee and in this way the committee bas been dormant during the entire year only a report the national convention with certain suggestions to be carried out and by the time the program is complete to gone believe that all possible means to make it an acre committee, with the proper funds and means to carry out the necessary work, will be considered at this convention.